cranberyxl/apollo-cursor-pagination-ts/README.md

   prefix,
   map,
 } from 'dynamodb-toolbox';
-import { AccessPattern } from 'dynamodb-toolbox/entity/actions/accessPattern';
+import { PagerEntityAccessPattern } from 'apollo-cursor-pagination-ts';

 // Define your entity using v2 syntax const UserEntity = new Entity({